The Big Four Economic Indicators: Real Personal Income Less Transfer Payments

 The Latest Indicator Data

 The chart and table below illustrate the performance of the Big Four and simple average of the four since the end of the Great Recession.
 The data points show the percent cumulative percent change from a zero starting point for June 2009.
-The latest data point is for the 47th month.
+The latest data points are for the 54th month.
 In addition to the four indicators, I've included an average of the four, which, as we can see, was influenced by the anomaly in the Personal Income tax management strategy at the end of last year with a ripple effect in the opening months of this year.

 Current Assessment and Outlook

 The overall picture of the US economy remains one of a ploddingly slow recovery from the Great Recession.
 As we can see in the illustration of the average of the Big Four off its all-time high since 2007, the rate of post-trough growth has been slower since February of 2012, although the 2012 end-of-year tax-strategy has obscured overall trend slope over the past two years.
 On a more hopeful note, the slope from last July through November showed encouraging improvement, although the December numbers have been collectively flat.

 My next update will cover the all-important February Nonfarm Payrolls report for January.

 Background Analysis: The Big Four Indicators and Recessions

 The charts above don't show us the individual behavior of the Big Four leading up to the 2007 recession.
 To achieve that goal, I've plotted the same data using a "percent off high" technique.
 In other words, I show successive new highs as zero and the cumulative percent declines of months that aren't new highs.
 The advantage of this approach is that it helps us visualize declines more clearly and to compare the depth of declines for each indicator and across time (e.g., the short 2001 recession versus the Great Recession).
 Here is my own four-pack showing the indicators with this technique.